-Chemical quality has to be thought about in terms of heavy metals and other inorganic contaminants, consistent natural substances and the material of macro elements such as Nitrogen, Phosphourous and Potassium.
+Chemical quality has to be thought about in terms of heavy metals and other inorganic contaminants, consistent natural substances and the material of macro elements such as Nitrogen, Phosphorous and Potassium.
 Depending upon their source, bio-wastes can also contain pathogens, which can result in the spreading of human, animal or plant diseases, if the risk of the presence of pathogens is not appropriately managed.

-In the UK there is such a thing as a “Publicly Available Specification” (called PAS110) which governs the definition of digestate originated from the anaerobic digestion of source segregated eco-friendly products.
-The specification ensures all digested materials are of constant quality and “fit for purpose”.
-If a biogas plant meets the requirement, its digestate will certainly be regarded as having actually been completely recovered and to have stopped being waste, and once that happens it can be offered for sale with the name “Bio fertiliser”.
+The specification sets out to ensure that all digested materials are of constant quality and “fit for purpose” when made into compost for commercial sales.
+If a biogas plant meets the requirement, its digestate will be regarded as having actually been completely recovered and to have stopped being waste, and once that happens it can be offered for sale with the name “Bio fertiliser”.